HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-intro.md

 **Profile specific implementation guidance:**

 * The [US Core Condition Category Codes] support the separate types of conditions so API consumers can separate health concerns, problems, and encounter diagnoses.
 * The 2015 Certification rule requires the use of SNOMED CT for problem list entries.
-Following the rules for [extensible] binding to coded data types, ICD or other local codes can be used as translations to SNOMED CT.
+Following the rules for [required] binding to coded data types, ICD or other local codes can be used as translations to SNOMED CT.
 * The [US Core Condition Code] supports ICD-9-CM for historical purposes only.
 ICD-10-CM is available and may be used as the primary code for current encounter diagnoses.
 * To search for an encounter diagnosis, query for Conditions that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Quick Start](#search) section below.